destren1/destren1/README.md

 <h2 align="center">About me</h2>

-<p align="center">👋 I'm Ivan Romanovskiy, a front-end developer form Russia. </p>
+<p>👋 I'm Ivan Romanovskiy, a front-end developer form Russia. </p>
-<p align="center">💻 Now I'm working on a charity project.
+<p>💻 Now I'm working on a charity project.
 We are migrating the system from Bitrix to React and Moleculer. </p>
-<p align="center">👨🏻‍🎓 Yandex.Practicum && MSU student </p>
+<p>👨🏻‍🎓 Yandex.Practicum && MSU student </p>
-<p align="center">🏋️‍♂️ I'm passionate about sports, which is an integral part of my life.</p>
+<p>🏋️‍♂️ I'm passionate about sports, which is an integral part of my life.</p>

 <h3 align="center" > 🛠️Languages and Tools </h3>